 Old Gagra- Ritsa Lake-Sochi-Stavropol Kray (Abkhazia-Russia)

 In the morning will go up to mountains to enjoy beautiful scenery of Ritsa Lake and visit dacha of Stalin, which was erected near by the lake.
 After our lunch in mountains we’ll go back to cross Russian border.
-After border crossing we’ll go to central Sochi to see the most important architectural sites like Ordjonikidze sanatorium, Art museum and the memorial of Russian victory in the war of 1828 - 1830 against Turkey.
-We will finish sightseeing of Sochi and have dinner near the Marine Station and then go to the railway station to get on the night train, which will take us to Central Caucasus.
+After border crossing we’ll go to central Sochi to see the most important architectural sites like Old sanatoriums, Marine Station, Art museum and the memorial of Russian victory in the war of 1828 - 1830 against Turkey.
+We will finish sightseeing of Sochi and have dinner at quay of Sochi and then go to the railway station to get on the night train, which will take us to Central Caucasus.
 Train departure at 22:05 (subject to change).
 Overnight in the train.
 (B,L,D)

 Thursday, Sep 12

-Stavropol kray (Min vody) –Djili su -Shaukam Pass –Tyrnauz – Terskol (Russia- Kabardino Balkaria)
+Stavropol kray (Min vody) –Kabardino Balkaria(Djili su) -Shaukam Pass –Tyrnauz – Terskol (Russia- Kabardino Balkaria)

 We’ll have breakfast on the train.
 Our arrival to Mineralniye Vody train station will be at 9:00 am.
 We will be met by our drivers with 4x4 vehicles and start our adventure to Djily-suu - located at the foot of Mount Elbrus with few thermal springs and waterfalls.
-We’ll have picnic-style lunch and explore Shaukam pass (2925 meters).
-On the way we will stop by Tyrnauz ghost-town in the middle of nowhere and then continue to Terskol Mountain resort. – The ski-resort is a base for hikers who are ascending to the pick Elbrus.
+We’ll stop for picnic-style lunch and continue to Shaukam pass (2925 meters) to reach Tyrnauz ghost-town in the middle of nowhere which was miner’s settlement in the soviet era.
+Continue to Terskol Mountain resort. – The ski-resort is a base for hikers who are ascending to the pick Elbrus.
 Overnight at ski –resort 4*.
 (B,L,D)

 Friday, Sep 13